tlack/xs-pink/README.md

 * Flexible and adaptable.
 Good concept of user-defined types and constructs to make them easy to work with.

+* All types use the same basic verbs.
+Even user defined ones.

-* Symbolic, not imperative.
-Inspired by aspect of Mathematica and Erlang, Pink allows for the expression of complex models of information and relationships.
+* Allow for symbolic, not imperative, logic.
+Inspired by aspects of Mathematica and Erlang, Pink allows for the expression of complex models of information and relationships.
+Pink's own parser is just a few lines.

 * Based on vectors and verbs that penetrate deeply into their arguments so you don't have to write so many god damn explicit loops.